tensorush/tensorush.github.io/content/zcl.md

 }
 ```

-- ## Codebase that deviates from others' code should have an original one-word lowercase name.
+- ## Codebase that deviates from others' code should have an original one-word lowercase name

-- ## Codebase that ports others' code should have the same kebab-case name prefixed with zig-.
+- ## Codebase that ports others' code should have the same kebab-case name prefixed with "zig-"